 Before continuing, a clarifying remark is needed.
-While the comparative discussion of deference (and the legal scholarship on deference more generally) have largely focused on deference to the agency’s interpretation of the legislation governing its field, the Zeligman case focused on the regulator’s interpretation of her own regulations.
-In this regard, the case is not exactly equivalent to Chevron, but more to the recent Kisor case.
-Nevertheless, the Israeli Supreme Court has largely bundled the two, mentioning that under legislative ambiguity the agency’s interpretation could “tip the scale”, as long as not conflicting with the plain text of the law, especially when the agency possesses special expertise.
+While the comparative discussion of deference (and the legal scholarship on deference more generally) has largely focused on deference to the agency’s interpretation of the legislation governing its field, as set forth in Chevron, the Zeligman case focused on the regulator’s interpretation of its own regulations.
+In this respect, the case is less equivalent to Chevron, but closer to the recent U.S. Supreme Court Kisor v.
+Wilkie case examining regulatory, not legislative ambiguity.
+Nevertheless, in Zeligman, the Israeli Supreme Court has largely merged the two, mentioning that in cases of legislative ambiguity, the agency’s interpretation could “tip the scale” as long as it does not conflict with the plain text of the law, especially when the agency possesses special expertise.

-Accordingly, legal scholarship in Israel treated the case as “importing” deferential doctrines both in the cases of interpretation of legislation and of regulations.
-Scholars largely share the understanding that deferring to an agency’s interpretation of its own regulation would be more plausible than deferring to its interpretation of legislation: the assumption is that regulations tend to be more technical and require more expertise, thus inviting for the agency’s interpretational “added value”, especially as the drafter of the regulation in question.
-Legislation, so it has been argued, involves both technical and normative dimensions, and therefore agencies are not more capable of interpreting, when compared to the courts.
-On the contrary, as the courts are in charge of protecting human rights from agency’s intrusion, it would be desirable to leave the interpretation of legislation in their capacity.
+Accordingly, legal scholarship in Israel treated the Zeligman case as “importing” the deference doctrine and applying it to the interpretation of both legislation and regulations.
+These scholars largely agreed that deferring to an agency’s interpretation of its own regulations would be more justifiable than deferring to its interpretation of legislation.
+Their assumption is that regulations tend to be more technical and require more expertise, thus inviting the agency’s interpretational “added value,” especially as the drafter of the regulation in question.
+Legislation, they have argued, involves both technical and normative dimensions, and therefore agencies are not more capable of interpreting them then are courts.
+On the contrary, as the courts are responsible for protecting human rights from agency’s intrusion, it is considered preferable to have courts interpret legislation.

-In the US, as noted above, both scholars and judges have considered the deference to regulations as “radicalization” of deference to legislation – bearing in mind the concentration of powers in the hand of the regulator, and the lesser likelihood of presuming a delegation of both the authorities to promulgate and interpret.
-Notably, it raises a concern, though scholars admittedly have questioned its extent, about incentivizing the agency to promulgate vague regulations, and then to fill them with content on an ad-hoc basis, knowing it will be subject to flexible judicial review.
+In the United States, as noted above, both scholars and judges have considered the Kisor deference to regulations as a “radicalization” of deference to legislation, given the concentration of powers in the hand of the regulator, and the lesser likelihood of presuming a delegation to the regulatory agencies of the authority to both promulgate and interpret.
+Notably, it raises a concern, although scholars have admittedly questioned its extent, about incentivizing the agency to promulgate vague regulations and then to fill them with content on an ad-hoc basis, knowing they will be subject to flexible or even minimal judicial review.

 2.2.
 The Division of Powers in Israel

-My argument in this section is that the examination I made in the previous section in relation to the principles and assumptions of the Chevron doctrine indicates the difficulties of absorbing it into Israeli law.
-This is because the assumptions underlying Chevron do not exist in the Israeli legal system.
-In Israel, since the early 1980s, and later on with the adoption of the Basic laws in 1992, the judicial review, including judicial review on administrative acts, is a basic constitutional principle that stems from the principle of division of powers and the rule of law.
-This view holds that the interpretive authority is vested in the judicial branch and that the legislature is not allowed to leave it in its hands, or delegate it to others, such as the executive branch.
+In this section I argue that the previous sections’ examination of the principles and assumptions of the Chevron doctrine and its partial adoption in Israel’s Zeligman decision indicate the difficulties of incorporating Chevron into Israeli law.
+Basically, the assumptions underlying the Chevron decision simply do not exist in the Israeli legal system.
+In Israel, since the early 1980s, and subsequently reinforced with the adoption of the Basic Laws in 1992, judicial review, including judicial review of administrative acts, is a basic constitutional tenet based on the principles of division of powers in the government and the rule of law.
+The Israeli position is that interpretive authority is vested in the judicial branch and that the legislature is not allowed to grant itself any interpretative authority, or delegate it to others, such as the executive branch.